tasmota/decode-config/README.md

   WifiConfig 5
 ```

-Note: A few very specific module commands like MPC230xx, KNX and some Display commands are not supported.
-These are still available by JSON output.
+> Note: A very few specific module commands (like MPC230xx, KNX and some display commands) are not supported.

 ### Filter data